talessantos49/Projetos-42/Libft/README.md

 And No Leaks will be tolerated.

 In this project, you must re-code a set of the libc functions, as defined in their man.
 Your functions will need to present the same prototype and behaviors as the originals.
-Your functions’ names must be prefixed by “ft_”.
+Your functions’ names must be prefixed by “ft_”(`F`orty - `T`wo).
 For instance strlen becomes ft_strlen.

 ### Libc functions
 <table>